 - Make a list of items that are important to you and would like to keep

 - Determine whether you need to revoke any power of attorney documents that name your spouse as your agent.

-If you own a business, contact an attorney.
+If you own a business, contact a Macon divorce attorney.
 Your attorney will guide you through the process and tell you what documents and information you will need to obtain

 After the Divorce

 If you’ve done everything right, there should be very little work you need to do once your divorce is finalized.
 However, you will still want to do the following:

 - Update your estate planning documents including wills, Georgia Advanced Directive for Healthcare, etc.

 - Change beneficiaries to any retirement and investment accounts as soon as you separate if possible, then you can change the beneficiaries again as needed after the divorce is finalized.
 Our Macon divorce lawyer can assist with these steps!